Skip to main content

 Medicaid will pay your doctor for telehealth services when they are provided to you in a way that is “functionally equivalent” to the services you would get during an in-person visit.
 This means you can see and hear your doctor as well as you can in person.
 Also, the visit should be just as safe and effective.

-Services that will be available through telehealth for Wisconsin Medicaid members include:
+Services available through telehealth for Wisconsin Medicaid members include:

 General health care